 One might have expected a modern East Anglian flag to be a simple banner of these early arms

 but perhaps because, unlike Sussex, Essex and Kent, East Anglia did not continue as a single entity but subsumed several counties itself, the arms used to represent it do not appear to have had a continued history of use in the manner of the seaxes of its southern neighbour, Kent’s rampant steed or the graceful martlets of Sussex.
 Their development as a flag, as transpired in these sister “kingdoms”, was therefore unlikely.
 However, these arms clearly remained in the consciousness of its inhabitants because an association of displaced East Anglians, resident in London, naturally selected the shield as the central element in their design of a flag for their “homeland” at the start of the twentieth century.
 George Hanry Langham, a member of this group, the “London Society of East Anglians”, is believed to have been the creator of the East Anglian flag.
 All references state that it was first mentioned in print in 1900 and was flown locally in various places in Norfolk although it is not clear in what publication the flag was first reported.
 However the flag does appear on a postcard

 produced in Great Yarmouth by “Jarrold and Sons, one example of which

 was posted in 1905.
 Lord Kitchener was perhaps the society’s most illustrious member, a memorial to him in St. Mary the Virgin Church in Lakenheath, Suffolk, erected by the society, includes an image of the East Anglia flag at its base

 The flag was also to be found, in shield shape, in a stained glass window at the former East Suffolk County Council’s County Hall, in Ipswich, now derelict.

-The emblem is also found
+The emblem is further found

 on the Essex and Suffolk Fire Office, in Colchester, in neighbouring Essex.